-The RS485 interface used with this device for the inter relay communication cannot be provided with termination resistors externally as shown in the figure above, as the +5 V voltage is not routed out with this device.
-The RS485 interface on the processor module can be terminated directly on the processor module (see the CPU module for the jumper setting).
+The RS485 interface used with this device for the inter relay communication cannot be provided with a termination resistor externally, as the +5 V voltage is not routed out with this device.

-The external termination of the RS485 bus is only possible between the lines A/A' and B/B', each with 120 Ω at the end of the bus.
-The resulting resistance may not be smaller than 60 Ω .
+The external termination of the RS485 bus is only possible between the lines A/A' and B/B', each with 120 $\Omega$ at the end of the bus.
+The resulting resistance may not be smaller than 60 $\Omega$ .